liangjunchen88/Full-Stack-Auction-Site/MicroServices/user-service/README.md

-Here's a template for a `README.md` file for your `user-service`, including an API Specification section:

 # User Service

 User Service is a backend microservice built with Flask.
 It provides APIs for user registration, login, profile management, and listing related operations.